Home » Calendar » October in Barcelona: What to do + Weather and packing guide

 🌡 Temperatures

 The average high during the day is 23ºC (73ºF), so you can still wear a T-shirt at midday.
 At night, temperatures are lower, with an average low of 17ºC (62ºF).
-You’ll need a jumper or thin jacket, but you can safely leave your winter jacket home.
+You’ll need a jumper or thin jacket, but you can safely leave your winter jacket at home.

 It’s not very humid in Barcelona in autumn, which makes the warm weather even more enjoyable.